-A study of the civilizations that arose in Middle America, with emphasis on Olmec, Maya, and Aztec.
-This course is cross-listed as ANT 315.
+A multi-disciplinary approach to the study of the Indian civilizations that arose in Middle America, with emphasis on the Maya and the Aztec from shortly before European contact until the present, stressing the interaction between the Indigenous peoples and the Europeans.
+This course is cross-listed as ANT or HIS 315.